dr-yst/org-x/dev-docs/activeContext.md

   - Added visual document context with color-coded badges
   - Refactored data architecture to eliminate redundant interfaces
   - Fixed loading state management and async handling
+- ✅ **Issue #15: Refactor document lookup functions to Rust backend using Tauri-Specta**
+  - Extended OrgDocumentRepository with helper methods for efficient document operations
+  - Added three new Tauri commands with comprehensive error handling and type safety
+  - Eliminated code duplication across ListView and HeadlinesList components
+  - Implemented frontend caching strategy for optimal performance with async operations
+  - Enhanced maintainability with centralized document lookup logic in Rust backend

 ### Active Issues
 The basic task list view component implementation has been broken down into the following issues: